neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 So, is this a limitation of biology or an advantage?

-To explore this question, [Jonathan Cornford and colleagues](https://openreview.net/forum?id=eU776ZYxEpz) built {abbr}`ANNs(Artificial Neural Network)` in which each unit was either excitatory or inhibitory.
+To explore this question, [Jonathan Cornford and colleagues](https://openreview.net/forum?id=eU776ZYxEpz) built ANNs in which each unit was either excitatory or inhibitory.
 Shown below in pink and blue.

 ```{figure} figures/Picture5.png
 :label: ANNs